nkarantzas/FourierMasks/README.md

+---
 # FourierMasks
 ---

-Code is an implementation of the paper titled "Understanding robustness and generalization of artificial neural networks through Fourier masks" (Under review).
+This code is an implementation of the paper titled "Understanding robustness and generalization of artificial neural networks through Fourier masks" (Under review).

+---
+# Description
 ---

 This is an algorithm that allows us to learn modulatory masks highlighting the essential